cpp-best-practices/game_jam/README.md

 Also, it's fine to start playing with the game project template today and familiarize yourself with it.

+## Social Media

+Please use #CppBestPracticesGameJam on social media, and feel free to add your Twitch / dev links here in a Pull Request:

 ## Who is Jason and Why Does He Have a Game Jam?

 Jason Turner (aka lefticus):